rafael747/blog/ops.md

  * Bash/Python scripting
  * Zabbix, Graylog and Grafana for monitoring
  * Docker and Swarm
- * Jenkins, Git, Ansible and Terraform (CI/CD pipelines)
+ * Jenkins, Git, Ansible and CloudFormation (CI/CD pipelines)
  * QGIS, Mapserver and PostgreSQL (Postgis)
  * Proxmox and KVM for on-premisse and AWS for cloud services
  * Network tools (nmap, tcpdump, netcat, etc..)